hzm628/2048-undo/README.md

      my tests.

-## Overview of each of the classes and what their function in the overall game
+## Overview of each of the classes and their function in the overall game

-  Run2048: it contains the run() method to actually execute the program and display the JFrames.
+  - Run2048: it contains the run() method to actually execute the program and display the JFrames.

-  Tile: Tile class represents individual Tile in the board.
-It contains methods such as getValue,
-        setValue and getTileColor.
+  - Tile: Tile class represents individual Tile in the board.
+It contains methods such as getValue, setValue and getTileColor.

-  GameState: It stores three types of game state: started, win, loss.
-It makes the implementation
-             easier and also prevents the user from doing things in the wrong game state.
+  - GameState: It stores three types of game state: started, win, loss.
+It makes the implementation easier and also prevents the user from doing things in the wrong game state.

-  GameLogic: This is the most important class in the game.
-It acts as a model for the key logic
-             and implementation of 2048.
+  - GameLogic: This is the most important class in the game.
+It acts as a model for the key logic and implementation of 2048.
 It is completely separated from GUI components and therefore allows for unit testing.

-  StartPanel: StartPanel displays the starting page of 2048.
-It includes a brief description of
-              how to play this game and the "New Game" and "Load Game" options.
+  - StartPanel: StartPanel displays the starting page of 2048.
+It includes a brief description of how to play this game and the "New Game" and "Load Game" options.

-  GameBoard: The JPanel that "paints" 2048 onto the window.
-It uses methods in GameLogic and turn
-             them into Graphics.
+  - GameBoard: The JPanel that "paints" 2048 onto the window.
+It uses methods in GameLogic and turn them into Graphics.
 It also includes scenarios where the user wins and losses.

-  ControlPanel: This JPanel includes two buttons: "New Game" and "Undo", which control the GameBoard.
+  - ControlPanel: This JPanel includes two buttons: "New Game" and "Undo", which control the GameBoard.